repo-utils/gitlab/README.md

 - id (required) - The ID or NAMESPACE/PROJECT_NAME of a project
 - branch (required) - The name of the branch.

+#### client.repositoryBranches.create({id, branch_name, ref})

+Create a repository branch on a project.

+Parameters:

+- id (required) - The ID or NAMESPACE/PROJECT_NAME of a project
+- branch_name (required) - The name of the branch.
+- ref (required) - Create branch from commit SHA or existing branch.

 #### client.repositoryBranches.protect({id, branch})

 Protects a single branch of a project.